Ivan-Sahir/Windows-eventlog-analysis/README.md

 - Ingest native Windows logs
 - Detect suspicious activity using SPL
 - Visualize login patterns and alerts in dashboards
+- Build a visual dashboard to monitor critical security events

 # Tools Used